sidkofi/cpu_fail_classifier/README.md

 3.  **Subtlety:** Some failures might be transient or hidden within noisy data.
 4.  **Privacy:** Detailed performance data is often proprietary and not publicly shared, hindering broad research.

 Current methods can be slow or expensive, and sometimes failures slip through.
-Can signal processing techniques be used to automatically and efficiently classify different types of CPU failures based on their frequency behavior?
+Can we use signal processing techniques to automatically and efficiently classify different types of CPU failures based on their frequency behavior?

 ---

 ## The Approach: From Raw Signals to Failure Types

-The goal is to take the raw CPU frequency data over time (a time-domain signal) and classify it into one of several categories: "None" (healthy), "Thermal Throttling", "Stuck Frequency", or "Frequency Oscillation".
+My goal is to take the raw CPU frequency data over time (a time-domain signal) and classify it into one of several categories: "None" (healthy), "Thermal Throttling", "Stuck Frequency", or "Frequency Oscillation".

-To do this, a workflow was developed:
+To do this, I developed a plan that I thought would work pretty well:

 <img src="./images/flowchart.png" width="500">

 *The planned workflow for CPU failure classification, iteration may be needed to perfect the features*

-1.  **Generate Data:** Due to the difficulty in obtaining real-world failed-CPU data, a function was developed to generate frequency profiles mimicking normal operation and the different failure modes.
+1.  **Generate Data:** Due to the difficulty in obtaining real-world failed-CPU data, I developed a function to generate frequency profiles mimicking normal operation and the different failure modes.
 2.  **Filter Data:** Raw frequency data is inherently noisy.
-Preprocessing filters were applied to remove irrelevant high-frequency noise while preserving the underlying trends and failure signatures.
+I also applied preprocessing filters to remove irrelevant high-frequency noise while preserving the underlying trends and failure signatures.
-3.  **Wavelet Analysis:** The Discrete Wavelet Transform was used to decompose the filtered signal.
-Wavelets are excellent tools for analyzing signals with transient events (like failures) because they provide information about frequency content *localized in time*.
+3.  **Wavelet Analysis:** I then used the Discrete Wavelet Transform to decompose the filtered signal.
+I chose this approach because wavelets are excellent tools for analyzing signals with transient events (like failures) because they provide information about frequency content *localized in time*.
-4.  **Create Features:** Instead of classifying the entire time series,  a small number of numerical "features" from the wavelet decomposition were taken that specifically capture the characteristics distinguishing different failure types.
+4.  **Create Features:** Instead of classifying the entire time series, I designed a small number of numerical "features" from the wavelet decomposition that specifically captured the characteristics distinguishing different failure types.
-5.  **Classify Failures:** A simple, rule-based classifier (a decision tree) was then built using thresholds on the extracted features to make the final classification.
+5.  **Classify Failures:** Finally, I built a simple, rule-based classifier (a decision tree) using thresholds on the extracted features to make the final classification.

 ---